Structural and chemical disorder in Ni$_2$MnGa Heusler alloy investigated by nuclear magnetic resonance: results and discussion

-When inducing the antisite positions, the originally equivalent Mn atoms in the austenite phase split into 10 (for Mn$\leftrightarrow$Ga antisite) or 12 non-equivalent groups (for Mn$\leftrightarrow$Ni and Ga$\leftrightarrow$Ni).
-Spatial separation of defects within the $2{\times}2{\times}2$ supercells is sufficient to obtain \mn with bulk-like values of hyperfine magnetic fields, which correspond well to the values calculated in the unperturbed austenite unit cell.
-We are mostly interested in \mn in the vicinity of the antisite, since for such nuclei the change of the hyperfine field should give rise to lines at different frequencies.
-All considered structural variants are shown in Fig.~\ref{f2:Astr} and their calculated frequency shifts are summarized in Table~\ref{tab:calc}.
-In the cases of Mn and Ni atoms participating in the antisite, both spin orientations were considered, and the one with the lowest total energy was selected.
-For Mn in Ga sublattice (\mnni), the calculated Mn moments prefer an antiferromagnetic orientation with respect to bulk Mn sublattice, which is in agreement with the experimental observations of the dependence of the total magnetic moment on deviation from stoichiometry \cite{Enkovaara2003} and the general tendency in Heusler alloys\cite{Lapworth1974}.
-For Mn in Ni sublattice (\mnni), the calculated Mn moments also prefer an antiferromagnetic orientation to that of the Mn sublattice.
-For the Ga$\leftrightarrow$Ni case, the magnetic moment of Ni placed within the Ga sublattice (\niga) couples FM to the Mn sublattice, even for a calculation started with the Ni moment oriented oppositely.
+Introducing antisites splits the originally equivalent Mn atoms into 10–12 non-equivalent sites.
+The separation of defects within the supercells is large enough so that distant Mn retain values of $B_\mathrm{hf}$ unchanged from the unperturbed austenite unit cell.
+Only Mn near defects show notable hyperfine-field shifts, which should give rise to observed satellite lines.
+Figure~\ref{f2:Astr} displays all considered structural variants and Table~\ref{tab:calc} summarizes the calculated frequency shifts.
+In the cases of Mn and Ni atoms participating in the antisite, both spin orientations were considered, and the one with the lowest total energy was used.
+For Mn in Ga sublattice (\mnni), the calculated Mn moments couple antiferromagnetically to bulk Mn, which is in agreement with the experimental observations of the dependence of the total magnetic moment on deviation from stoichiometry \cite{Enkovaara2003} and the general tendency in Heusler alloys\cite{Lapworth1974}.
+Similar antiferromagnetic scenario is realized for Mn in Ni sublattice (\mnni), the calculated Mn moments also prefer an antiferromagnetic orientation to that of the Mn sublattice.
+For the Ga$\leftrightarrow$Ni case, the calculated moment of Ni placed within the Ga sublattice (\niga) couples ferromagnetically to the Mn sublattice, even when initialized oppositely.

+Calculated magnetic moments and hyperfine fields for structures with defects reveal that the impact of a defect is very localized: essentially only the atoms participating in the defect and their nearest neighbors are noticeably affected, whereas the properties of more distant ("bulk-like") atoms farther than \qty{5}{\AA} already coincide with the values of the pure \nmg structure.